 Volunteer Opportunities for Individuals & Families

 MIFA depends on the support of more than 2,000 volunteers each year.
 Opportunities exist in many of our programs, and we also have special projects throughout the year, such as our MIFAServes event below.
 For more information, please contact Isaiah Swanson directly at (901) 529-4521 or firstname.lastname@example.org, or complete our volunteer interest form, and Isaiah will get back to you.

 Meals on Wheels

-Brighten the day of a homebound senior by delivering hot Meals on Wheels on weekday mornings.
+Brighten the day of a homebound senior by delivering a smile and hot Meals on Wheels on weekday mornings.

 Requirements: Each volunteer must possess a valid driver’s license and proof of auto insurance.
 Volunteers should arrive at MIFA between 9:30 and 10 a.m.
 Monday through Friday to begin delivering meals.
 Each car will carry two coolers containing food items, and MIFA staff will provide directions through the meals route (to about ten clients’ homes).
 Delivering an entire route takes approximately two hours.
 Background checks are required for all Meals on Wheels volunteers.